 Tiu Kelep Waterfall

 Getting closer, the gushing sound of water increases and we jumped over a couple of boulders and there it was.
 A stunning fall with yet another plunge of water from high above.
-First thing that came to mind was Tumpak Sewu in East Java.
-Though similar Tumpak Sewu is much more grand.
+The first thing that came to mind was Tumpak Sewu in East Java.
+Though similar Tumpak Sewu is much grander.

-Tiu Kelep’s water flow spreads out along a curved rim from the high up jungle.
+Tiu Kelep’s water flow spreads out along a curved rim from the jungle above.
 And another fall plunges right down and over the rim.